jveilleux/FarmFreshWeb/payment-methods-2.md

 3.

-1. Click on ‘View API Signature’  and you will see the API details you’ll need to set up Paypal in OFN.
+1. Click on ‘View API Signature’  and you will see the API details you’ll need to set up PayPal in FFW.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/API-Access.png "API Access")

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Api-Signature.png "Api Signature")

-1. In OFN, make sure you are logged in as your Enterprise User.
+1. In FFW, make sure you are logged in as your Enterprise User.
 Go to an Enterprise and create a Payment Method.
 Select PayPal and fill in the details from the PayPal site.

 **Login:**Type the API Username.